nitcse2018/daa-amrit-rj/README.md

 # daa-amrit-rj
-daa-amrit-rj created by GitHub Classroom
 This repository is created for assignment submission of CSB-252.
-Assignment is submitted by Amrit Raj(181210008).
+Assignment is submitted by:
+Amrit Raj
+181210008
+CSE 2nd Year